DataDog/documentation/content/en/serverless/insights/_index.md

 {{< img src="serverless/serverless_actionable_insights_detail.png" alt="Auto-generated insights for your serverless applications" >}}

-Datadog automatically generates suggestions to resolve errors, performance problems, and optimize cost for your serverless applications.
+Datadog automatically generates suggestions to resolve errors and performance problems, and optimize cost for your serverless applications.

 ## Setup